Disney Throwback

 In September 1953, Roy Disney met with CBS and NBC in hopes of a deal for a Disney-produced television show and a Disneyland investment.
 While both showed interest in the television show portion, they weren’t for the Disneyland investment and declined.
 Next, Roy met with Leonard Goldenson of American Broadcasting-Paramount Theatres.
 He had previously shown interest in Disney programming, and he agreed to the Disneyland Inc. investment in hopes to make ABC a major network.

-More on Kait Around The Kingdom: A True McDisney Production
+More on Kait Around The Kingdom: Opening Day at Disney's Animal Kingdom

 A deal between Disney and ABC was signed on March 29, 1954.
 This deal included a $500,000 cash advance from ABC, a guaranteed $4.5 million bank loan plus a weekly television show for ABC from Walt Disney Productions.
 In return, ABC received 35% ownership of Disneyland, 100% of all profits from the theme park’s food concessions for 10 years, and an 8-year commitment from Disney Studio to use their library of film to be aired as one-hour television programs on ABC.